Lonsdale201/fluent-extend-triggers-and-actions/README.md

 ## How to download?

-In the right section the green button: <>Code click, and in the dropdown menu, select the Download ZIP option.
+In the right section the big button: <>Code click, and in the dropdown menu, select the Download ZIP option.
 The downloaded file just upload it, you can easily install the downloaded file as an plugin within wordpress.

 ## Features